 Q: Where do you see Brightstar Training, LLC going from here?

-Since the appearance of COVID-19 in early 2020, demand for my training services has increased.
-Currently, I’m in the process of creating additional training formats and avenues of outreach.
+Demand for my training services continues to increase.
+In response, I am creating additional training formats and avenues of outreach.
 It is a busy and exciting time.

 Q: Do you have any advice for someone who might be interested in trading?

 Learning in the present is your best preparation for the future.
-Many people get lulled into a false sense of security when markets trend upward.
-At various times, prices do head south.
+Many people get lulled into a false sense of security by current market activity.
+At various times, prices do change direction.
 When that happens, it is usually difficult to catch market turns—especially if you are a long-term investor with money in mutual funds.
 Smart people learn to see danger coming and then take appropriate action before bad things hit them in the face.